Boston Omaha Corporation (BOC): History, Ownership, Mission, How It Works & Makes Money

 Original location

-The company is headquartered in Omaha, Nebraska.
+The company is headquartered in Omaha, Nebraska, a location that deliberately signals its value-oriented, long-term investment philosophy.

 Founding team members